Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 In 1971, China gained membership in the United Nations, raising its status as a major world political power.

 The histories of these two great powers show a record spotted with tension and battle.
-Strategically, Russia has needed to remove the possibility of a war on two fronts: Europe and China.
+Strategically, Russia has needed to remove the possibility of war on two fronts: Europe and China.
 The Russians have seen in China a nation capable of amassing an army of unheard-of proportions.

 China has also had much to fear in Russia.
 Though the Russians wouldn’t be able to field as many soldiers, they have a sizable stockpile of superior weapons.
 Many observers have speculated that the Russians would have long ago launched a preemptive strike, conventional or nuclear, against China to destroy its weapons-making capability if not for the United States and other Western powers threatening retaliation.
 So the Chinese have made great efforts to match the military might of the Russians.